Martin-Lacroix/C-Galerkin-FEM/README.md

 # Finite Element

-Finite element code developped for **academic purpose** to solve a transport equation in two dimensions using triangle or quadrangle elements.
+Finite element code developped for **academic purpose** (and thus not optimized) to solve a transport equation in two dimensions using triangle or quadrangle elements.
 Both codes aim at giving an intuitive example of a finite element code implementation in python and C++.
 The nodes of an element and the domain border must be generated counterclockwise.

 ## Use